sabenaadham/Sales-Analysis-Dashboard/README.md

-# Sales-Analysis-Dashboard
+# Sales Analysis Dashboard
+## project objective
-Sales Analysis Dashboard project that provides insights into business performance using data visualization techniques.
-This project focuses on analyzing sales trends, customer behavior, and revenue distribution to support data-driven decision-making.
+This project aims to perform data analysis using Tableau by creating dynamic and interactive dashboards.
+It focuses on uncovering sales trends, evaluating regional and product performance, and supporting data-driven decision-making.